 Accused of Criminal Sexual Conduct?
 Call Caplan & Tamburino Law Firm, P.A.

-If you have been accused of criminal sexual conduct, we urge you to get in touch with our Minneapolis criminal defense lawyers at Caplan & Tamburino Law Firm, P.A. immediately.
+If you have been accused of criminal sexual conduct, we urge you to get in touch with our Minneapolis criminal lawyers at Caplan & Tamburino Law Firm, P.A. immediately.
 Backed by decades of legal experience, we have what it takes to have your charges reduced or dismissed.
 These types of charges are not taken lightly, and for this reason, should be dealt with as soon as possible.